anucvml/ddn-eccvt2020/index.md

 *	Implementation techniques and gotchas.

 ## Program
 The tutorial will be avilable online.
-It consists of six videos that are subdivided into two main modules - the Deep Declarative Network module (DDN) and the differentiable convex optimiztaion module (CO):
+It consists of six videos that are subdivided into two main modules - the Deep Declarative Network module (DDN) and the differentiable convex optimization module (CO):
 * DDN - Basic concepts and Theory (Stephen Gould)
 * DDN - Applications (Dylan Campbell)
-* DDN - Hands-on coding using the DDn codebase (Dylan Campbell)
+* DDN - Hands-on coding using the DDN codebase (Dylan Campbell)
 * CO - Background and basic concepts(Steven Diamond)
 * CO - Implementation considerations and applications (Brandon Amos)
-* CO - Hands-on coding with CVXpy (Akshay Agrawal)
+* CO - Hands-on coding with CVXPY (Akshay Agrawal)

 Join us at one of the Q&A sessions on Friday, August 28th at 8:30 or at 22:00 (Glasgow GMT)